urbit/urbit.org-reloaded/content/grants/a-network-enabled-spatial-database-and-demonstration-app.md

 +++
-title = "﻿A Collaborative Web Mapping System for Urbit" date = "2020-09-02"
+title = "﻿A network enabled spatial database and demonstration app for Urbit" date = "2020-09-02"

 [taxonomies]